ionic-team/ionic-docs/src/pages/installation/android.md

 ---
-previousText: 'iOS Setup'
+previousText: 'Running on iOS'
-previousUrl: '/docs/installation/ios'
+previousUrl: '/docs/developing/ios'
-nextText: 'Starting an App '
+nextText: 'Development Tips'
-nextUrl: '/docs/building/starting'
+nextUrl: '/docs/developing/tips'
-contributors:
-  - rtpHarry
 ---

-# Android Setup
+# Android Development

-To target the Android platform, some additional environment setup is required.
-Android apps can be created on Windows, macOS, and Linux.
+This guide covers how to run and debug Ionic apps on Android emulators and devices using <a href="/docs/reference/glossary#capacitor">Capacitor</a> or <a href="/docs/reference/glossary#cordova">Cordova</a>.
+Android apps can be developed on Windows, macOS, and Linux.

 ## Android Studio

 <a href="https://developer.android.com/studio/" target="_blank">Android Studio</a> is the IDE for creating native Android apps.
-It includes the [Android SDK](/docs/faq/glossary#android-sdk), which will need to be configured for use in the command line.
+It includes the [Android SDK](/docs/reference/glossary#android-sdk), which will need to be configured for use in the command line.

-Android Studio is also used to [create Android virtual devices](/docs/installation/android#creating-an-android-virtual-device), which are required for the Android emulator.
-Ionic apps can also be [launched to a device](/docs/installation/android#set-up-an-android-device).
+Android Studio is also used to [create Android virtual devices](/docs/developing/android#creating-an-android-virtual-device), which are required for the Android emulator.
+Ionic apps can also be [launched to a device](/docs/developing/android#set-up-an-android-device).

 > We don't recommend using Android Studio for _developing_ Ionic apps.
 Instead, it should only really be used to build and run your apps for the native Android platform and to manage the Android SDK and virtual devices.